Rob Lewis (music director)

 Robert Lyndel Lewis (born March 17, 1976) is an American music director, composer, arranger, producer, and public speaker.
-Lewis speaks on the role of artificial intelligence in the creative process, delivering a TEDx talk on the subject and has spoken at technology companies Google and Microsoft.
+Lewis speaks on the role of artificial intelligence in the creative process, delivering a TEDx talk on the subject and has appeared at Google and Microsoft conferences as a speaker.

-Lewis has served as music director and arranger for Christina Aguilera (over 20 yrs), and collaborates with songwriter and producer Kenny "Babyface" Edmonds (20 yrs)., as well as music director for New Kids on the Block (10 yrs), and Toni Braxton (13 yrs).
-His touring and music direction credits include work with artists Backstreet Boys, TLC, Boyz II Men, 98 Degrees, Fifth Harmony, The Pussycat Dolls, Nicole Scherzinger, Leona Lewis, Jessica Simpson, Brian McKnight, Eric Benet, Deborah Cox, Fantasia, Patti LaBelle, Alicia Keys, and Loren Allred.
+Lewis has served as music director and arranger for Christina Aguilera (for over 20 years).
+He collaborated with songwriter and producer Kenny "Babyface" Edmonds (20 years)., as well as music director for New Kids on the Block (10 years), and Toni Braxton (13 years).
+Lewis' touring and music direction credits include work with Backstreet Boys, TLC, Boyz II Men, 98 Degrees, Fifth Harmony, The Pussycat Dolls, Nicole Scherzinger, Leona Lewis, Jessica Simpson, Brian McKnight, Eric Benet, Deborah Cox, Fantasia, Patti LaBelle, Alicia Keys, and Loren Allred.

-Lewis' arrangements and productions have been featured on televised events the Grammy Awards, American Music Awards, Billboard Music Awards, Dick Clark's New Year's Rockin' Eve, People's Choice Awards, the MTV Video Music Awards, and at venues the Hollywood Bowl with the LA Philharmonic, Radio City Music Hall, Madison Square Garden, The O2 Arena and Wembley Stadium.
+Lewis' arrangements and productions have been featured on televised events: the Grammy Awards, American Music Awards, Billboard Music Awards, Dick Clark's New Year's Rockin' Eve, People's Choice Awards, the MTV Video Music Awards.
+The venues those shows were at, include the Hollywood Bowl with the LA Philharmonic, Radio City Music Hall, Madison Square Garden, the O2 Arena, and Wembley Stadium.

-Lewis appeared for three seasons as an on-air personality and music director for the morning show Big Morning Buzz Live with host Nick Lachey on VH1, and has been featured on the reality TV shows Wahlburgers, Donnie Loves Jenny and Braxton Family Values, He served as a vocal coach and judge for two seasons of MTV's Making the Band, and as music supervisor and recurring music producer on the syndicated daytime talk show Steve.
+Lewis appeared for three seasons as an on-air personality and music director for the morning show Big Morning Buzz Live with host Nick Lachey on VH1, and has been featured on the reality TV shows Wahlburgers, Donnie Loves Jenny, and Braxton Family Values, He was a vocal coach and judge for two seasons of MTV's Making the Band, and as music supervisor and recurring music producer on the syndicated daytime talk show Steve.
 He also worked as music supervisor and on-camera music director for Nickelodeon's music competition show America's Most Musical Family.